rallao/bitcoin-roi-calculator/README.md

 # Bitcoin Calculator
-This app will calculate what your return would have been if you had bought bitcoin and held it until today.
+This app will calculate what your return would have been if you had bought bitcoin and hold it until today.

 # Techonologies Used
 - HTML